deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 Let's import the `one_d_spectrum` method, do a quick run of the simulator, and observe the spectrum.
-But before, here is the plotting method we'll use to plot the spectrum from the following simulations.
+But before, here is the plotting method we'll use to plot the spectrum for all further examples.

     >>> import matplotlib.pyplot as plt
     >>> def plot(x, y):